 SPES does not make site visits as we are primarily an awareness program.
 However, we do collaborate with other agencies such as the BC MOE, Vancouver Animal Control, the Wildlife Rescue Association, and the BC SPCA to address urgent coyote issues.
 We also deliver coyote awareness information sessions for interested community groups and neighbourhood watches, as well as for work crews that interface with coyotes often.

 Coyotes are naturally timid animals but it’s important that we keep it that way for the safety of people, pets and coyotes.
-Hazing is used to modify coyote behaviour to create this important boundary.
-It is the best thing for both the safety of coyotes and people.
+Hazing is used to modify coyote behaviour to create this important boundary

 To haze a coyote be big, brave and loud.

 Keys to hazing

 Do not run – this could trigger a hunt or play instinct in the coyote

 Raise your arms above your head and act aggressively

 Yell “Go Away Coyote” – the sound will scare it and alert others that a coyote is near

 For an example of how to haze a coyote watch this video.